3ter/Ohmine-Dark-Theme-For-Joplin/README.md

 - Well paragraph separation layout brings you the best screen reading experience
 - Split out the Non-Monospace and Monospace fonts for identifying the main content
 - Eye-protector to protect your eyes from bright colors
+- Including additional styles for some of the helpful plugins
 - Well formatting of exported PDF and HTML
 - A magical background color #151b1a that make you quickly jump into a deep focus state
 - Easy to customize whatever elements and colors of Joplin